cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 #### [Systemic Biases in Sign Language AI Research A Deaf-Led Call to Reevaluate Research Agendas (2024)](https://arxiv.org/abs/2403.02563)

 Recent survey, looks at like 100+, including modeling decisions, and all of them are themselves Deaf.
 Interesting.
+I've seen it described by a quite respected SL researcher as a "must-read", and I think they're right.

 Things I learned: